Scouts & Assassins

 Scouts & Assassins is a 1980 role-playing game supplement for Traveller published by Paranoia Press.

 Contents

-Scouts & Assassins is a book detailing scouts and assassins for Traveller.
+Scouts & Assassins is a book detailing scout and assassin characters for Traveller.

 Publication history

 Scouts and Assassins was written by Donald P. Rapp and was published in 1980 by Paranoia Press as a digest-sized 12-page book; a second edition was published in the same year with a red cover, as was a 16-page third edition with a white cover, a map, and a 4-page pamphlet.

 Reception

 William A. Barton reviewed Scouts & Assassins in The Space Gamer No. 32.
 Barton commented that "Until GDW publishes their own, if you want an 'official' scout system, Scouts & Assassins is it."

 William A. Barton reviewed the 2nd edition of Scouts & Assassins in The Space Gamer No. 41.
 Barton commented that "Scouts & Assassins, 2nd Edition is a very professional work, worthy to stand alongside GDW's own Traveller materials.
 Even if you own a copy of the first edition, I recommend the new one; you'll find enough new material to make it well worth the price."